-While we feed your minds with various academic skills, we would like to ensure that we also help you in strengthening your skills by providing you with some important soft skills that are necessary to help you to achieve, personal, social and professional success.
-This document has been prepared to guide your etiquette in online settings, including your email etiquette.
+While you work to acquire various academic skills and knowledge, we would like to ensure that we also assist in your holistic development by providing you with some important soft skills that are necessary to help you to achieve personal, social and professional success.
+This document has been prepared to guide your etiquette for in person learning as well as your email etiquette.